-Any utterance may be assigned one of six primary behavior codes.
-Within three categories, further sub-classification is required.
+Any utterance may be assigned one of five primary behavior codes: 1) Giving Information; 2) MI Adherent; 3) MI Nonadherent; 4) Questions; 5) Reflections.
+Within two categories (Questions and Reflections), further sub-classification is required.
 As mentioned before, each utterance receives one and only one code: the same utterance may not receive more than one code.
 However, consecutive utterances, even if they occur in the same sentence, may each receive different codes.
 Thus, in the course of a relatively long reply, if a clinician reflects, then confronts, then asks a question, these could each qualify for a distinct behavior count, assuming they are separate utterances (ideas).
+This idea holds for sub-classification codes as well.
+For instance, if a clinician asks an open question, offers a simple reflection, then asks a closed question, they would receive two codes: simple reflection and open question (See p20 for decision rules regarding coding multiple questions in a single utterance).